centminmod/validate-emails/readme.md

 From the data, we can observe that:

 - Zerobounce and MillionVerifier are the fastest email verification API providers in terms of both average and maximum API response times.
+MillionVerifier overall would be fastest if you take into account the max API response times.
 - Bouncify is the slowest provider, with the highest average and maximum API response times by a significant margin.
 - CaptainVerify has a relatively high maximum API response time of 21.5099 seconds (due to the email check for `xyz@centmil1.com`), although its average response time is better than Bouncify and MyEmailVerifier.
 - Reoon, EmailListVerify, and MyEmailVerifier have relatively similar average and maximum API response times, ranking in the mid-range among the providers.